Macklemore’s White Privilege II

 - How does the song make you feel?
 And why?

-- Where do you see examples of white privilege in your life?
+- Do you see examples of white privilege in the world?

-- Do the privileged have a responsibility to speak up for underprivileged?
+- Do the privileged have a responsibility to speak up for people who are less privileged?

-- What are you willing to sacrifice to create more just society?
+- What should people be willing to sacrifice to create a more just society?

 Connect With Us!